 In family law, numerous motions and petitions are filed to actuate ‘something’.
-This may be child custody, divorce petitions, establishment of child support, even paternity.
+This may be child custody, divorce petitions, the establishment of child support, even paternity.
 As time goes on, situations and people change, as do the needs of our children.
-When changes to lifestyles merit altering previously entered orders, Emy A. Cordano, a Draper modifications attorney, can assist with paperwork necessary to amend petitions.
+When changes to lifestyles merit altering previously entered orders, Emy A. Cordano, a modifications attorney, can assist with the paperwork necessary to amend petitions.

 I handle many modifications throughout Salt Lake County.
 Below are some areas where clients have come to me requesting changes to previous court orders: